-Figure 2.
+Fig. 2.
 Effects of drought and cropping system on the community structure as assessed by constrained canonical analysis of principal coordinates (CAP) of AOB (A and B), AOA (C and D), and comammox (E and F) in bulk soil and rhizosphere.
 Overall reclassification success rate represents the degree of discrimination between the grouping factors.
 Reclassification success rates for each cluster are provided next to the respective ellipses.
 The statistical significances are indicated by the Pillai’s trace statistics and asterisks (MANOVA, ***P<0.001).